chaitanya-dharpale0209/WarrantyIT/README.md

 - User get created along with the product creation.

 ### Product Management
-- Add new products with warranty information.
+- Front end UI to Add new products with warranty information with user name and email on a single page.
-- View all products for a specific user
+- View all products for a specific user API
 - Update existing product details API
 - Delete products API